FluffyBullet/BensRental/README.md

 For setting up the website and using a responsive first layout, I have selected CSS Framework "Foundation" with the provided CND Link off their website.
 This is linked into the base.html file, applying to all pages for the website's page(s).

+Setting up the home page, I connected to the booking table with a querset, but had no interaction with the database.
+After searches across mutliple sites and conversations,

 ### Deployment
 ### Creating a copy
 ### Progression log
 ****
 ## Acknowledgements

+Jason Reynolds - Trouble shooting conversations to approach bugs and errors

 ****
 ## References

 ### Languages, Libraries and Frameworks used

 For creating the template's of the wesites, I'm using "Foundation" framework.
 Their website: https://get.foundation/sites/docs/installation.html